content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 NewContainerContainerPushRepositoryResponseWithDefaults instantiates a new ContainerContainerPushRepositoryResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.

-### GetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

-### GetVersionsHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

-SetVersionsHref sets VersionsHref field to given value.

-### HasVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

-HasVersionsHref returns a boolean if a field has been set.

-### GetPrn

-`func (o *ContainerContainerPushRepositoryResponse) GetPrn() string`

-GetPrn returns the Prn field if non-nil, zero value otherwise.

-### GetPrnOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPrnOk() (*string, bool)`

-GetPrnOk returns a tuple with the Prn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrn

-`func (o *ContainerContainerPushRepositoryResponse) SetPrn(v string)`

-SetPrn sets Prn field to given value.

-### HasPrn

-`func (o *ContainerContainerPushRepositoryResponse) HasPrn() bool`

-HasPrn returns a boolean if a field has been set.

 ### GetPulpCreated